 Community Garden

-Tucked away behind the warehouses, a triangle of once-derelict wasteland is being transformed into a thriving community garden, designed in consultation with our neighbours and local community.
+Tucked away behind the warehouses, a triangle of once-derelict wasteland has been transformed into a thriving community garden, designed in consultation with our neighbours and local community.

-There’s a stretch of land behind the main warehouse building at SWG3 - a huge, slightly off-kilter triangle of space, with the railway access path on one side, and the railway line on the other, overlooked by Yorkhill flats.
-It’s currently a joyful mess of digging, planting, drilling, laying and planning as we prepare for one of the most significant developments yet at the SWG3 complex: green space.
+The huge, slightly off-kilter triangle of space, with the railway access path on one side, and the railway line on the other, overlooked by Yorkhill flats is now a thriving green space.

 A space for everyone

-Across the past two years, we’ve been collaborating with Propagate on an intensive – and creative – consultation process with local residents, asking them for their thoughts and views on what the space should be for.
-Through surveys, canvassing, workshops and a garden party held in the grounds, we’ve collated wisdom on everything from bees to biodiversity, walkways to wildfires.
+Across several years, we held various intensive – and creative – consultation processes with local residents and Propagate, where we asked for their thoughts and views on what the space should be for.
+Through surveys, canvassing, workshops and a garden party held in the grounds, we collated wisdom on everything from bees to biodiversity, and walkways to wildfires.

-Designed by, and for, the local community, the SWG3 garden will be a truly shared space, open daily, and all year round.
-A 3,200m2 hidden haven for growing, planting, playing, creating and relaxing; for drinking coffee on a winter morning, sowing seeds on a spring evening, making art on a summer afternoon.
+Designed by, and for, the local community, the SWG3 Garden is a truly shared space.
+Open from 10am till 5pm every Saturday, Sunday, and Monday until November – when it will close for winter.
+It's a 3,200m2 hidden haven for growing, planting, playing, creating and relaxing; for drinking coffee on a winter morning, sowing seeds on a spring evening, making art on a summer afternoon.

 Breaking ground

-Since then, with the appointment of garden designer Jeremy Needham, we’ve begun to make those plans a reality.
-Ground has well and truly been broken, with the site currently a brilliant mess of digging, drilling — and planting.
-The first sign of life has been a significant one.
+We appointed head garden designer Jeremy Needham to take charge of the garden development, and the first sign of life was a significant one.
 Since The New York Times’ Climate Hub, hosted at the venue during COP26, Jeremy has been lovingly looking after a miniature forest of indigenous plants and trees, donated by the global institution following a powerful installation in our Galvanizers space by artist Es Devlin.

-In amongst all this, a team of engineers have been setting to work drilling 125 metre boreholes into the ground to facilitate our BODYHEAT system, the wildly innovative new technology which will see us convert heat given off by people attending clubs and gigs at the venue to be used as a circular, sustainable way of heating and cooling the space.
+In amongst all this, a team of engineers got to work and drilled 125 metre boreholes into the ground to facilitate our BODYHEAT system, the wildly innovative new technology which will see us convert heat given off by people attending clubs and gigs at the venue to be used as a circular, sustainable way of heating and cooling the space.

 The bigger picture